 - Copyright Amendment (Moral Rights) Act 2000 (Cth)

 - Aboriginal and Torres Strait Islander Heritage Protection Act 1984 (Cth) (Legislation Queensland Government Australia, 2011)

-The appointment of an Indigenous Media Ring Coordinator has ensure all Indigenous Cultural and Intellectual Property will be managed with strict guidelines.
+The appointment of Indigenous staff has ensured all Indigenous Cultural and Intellectual Property will be managed with strict guidelines.